 The course must eventually finish – as all things must – leaving you in charge of exercising your mindfulness muscle.
 You can do this at home.
 Some people have the discipline and stamina to take the time to meditate on a daily basis.

 Most people have other obligations.
 A career, family, study, exercise, social obligations and whatever pursuits you still have the energy to pursue in the time left over.
 They all jockey for your attention.
 It’s entirely possible that you’ll find – mere months after having completed your mindfulness course – that your focus is gone, your anxieties and depressions have returned and you’re feeling just as isolated as you did before taking the course.
 Before you know it, stress has you by the throat, and the mere thought “I should probably meditate”, instead of being a healthy alternative, becomes just another stressor.

-This is where Inward Meditation Center comes in.
+This is where Inward Meditation comes in.
 You can sign up for a course or just show up for one of our weekly walk-in mindfulness meditation sessions.
 Or both.
 We keep things simple, “down to earth”.
 Without any of the cultural overtones that has accrued to the practice of meditation over the centuries.
-At Inward Meditation Center, we don’t bow to statues.
+At Inward Meditation, we don’t bow to statues.
 We don’t burn incense or chant mantras.
 Neither will there be any Japanese tea ceremonies.
 Beautiful as some of these practices may be, we don’t think they fit particularly well into the current Western zeitgeist.

-Inward Meditation Center is located on the Oudegracht aan de Werf 5, in one of the ancient cellars that were traditionally used to store goods.
+Inward Meditation is located on the Oudegracht aan de Werf 5, in one of the ancient cellars that were traditionally used to store goods.
 You’re cordially invited to come and try us out!